Kiwi Turtles

 - Make sure to blot the kiwi slices dry to prevent excess moisture from making the chocolate slide.

-- In melting chocolate, use a low heat if melting on the stove, or microwave in short pulses to avoid burning the chocolate.
+- When melting chocolate, use a low heat if melting on the stove, or microwave in short bursts to avoid burning the chocolate.

 - Let the chocolate harden in the fridge for at least 15–20 minutes before serving to keep the turtles intact.